 Michigan has adoption navigators and foster care navigators to help prospective adoptive or foster families complete the approval process.
 Navigators are experienced adoptive or foster parents who have completed the home study process, gone through many hours of parent and professional staff training, and welcomed children to their families.
 Working with an adoption or foster navigator is a free, voluntary service provided by MARE and the Foster Care Navigator program, and families are not required to work with the adoption or foster care navigator program.

 For questions about adoption navigators, contact MARE at 800-589-MARE (6273) or email email@example.com.

 Michigan Department of Health and Human Services offices do not provide adoption services.
 Therefore, you will need to identify a private agency that can provide the adoption services you require.

 Contact the agency nearest to you for orientation and training information.
 Find a licensed agency near you on the MARE website.

 Every county has a local Department of Health & Human Services agency, and many counties have private agencies contracted with the State of Michigan to provide foster care services to families.

 To obtain orientation information, please contact the agency nearest to you or go to the Foster Care Navigators Program for help finding an agency in your area.

-The Michigan Adoption Resource Exchange (MARE) is a huge resource link for the state of Michigan.
-It is a vital resource, and has a comprehensive calendar of support group meetings, conferences, and training opportunities.
+- Michigan Adoption Resource Exchange (MARE) has a comprehensive calendar of support group meetings, conferences, and training opportunities.

-Faith Community Coalitions on Foster Care also provide support for foster care adoptive families.
+- Faith Community Coalitions on Foster Care provides support for foster care adoptive families.
 Visit the website to find a coalition near you.

 There are approximately 14,000 children in foster care in Michigan, and each year approximately 3,000 of these children will become legally free for adoption.
 On average, 300 children are waiting with no identified families.
 Will you be able to step up for Michigan’s children?